utz82/ZX-Spectrum-1-Bit-Routines/yawp/readme.txt

 ***************

-You can compose music for the yawp player using the XM template that comes bundled with Octode PWM.
+You can compose music for the yawp player using the XM template that comes bundled with yawp.
 However, this will only give a very rough estimate of how the music will sound on an actual ZX Spectrum.

 When using the XM template, consider the following: